offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Once **Arachne** is enabled, the extra properties displayed in the screenshot above become present:

 * **Minimum wall !!width!!**: Minimum line width, as a percentage of nozzle diameter.
-* **Minimum feature size**: Minimum thinness to filter out during slicing, as a percentage of nozzle diameter.
+* **Minimum !!feature!! size**: Minimum thinness to filter out during slicing, as a percentage of nozzle diameter.

 ```{note}
 The other properties seem like advanced properties that control knobs/levers of the algorithm?
 It might not make sense to document them here because, even though the source documents them, they seem like internal concepts and it doesn't say what sense there is in changing them?